-Employment Assistance is offered to those students who graduate from THE JOURNEY: BEAUTY + HAIR + AIRBRUSH + BODY PROGRAM AND THE JOURNEY: BEAUTY + HAIR + AIRBRUSH + BODY + EFFECTS PROGRAM.
+Employment Assistance is offered to those students who graduate from the L Makeup Institute Programs.
 The L Makeup Institute makes no salary or employment guarantees.
 However, our curriculum is designed to help students obtain and retain employment after graduating.
 Students receive training and support in resume writing, social media presence, and interview preparation.
 We invite employers as guest speakers and include employers as part of our Professional Advisory Committee to solicit input regarding relevant graduate employability skills.

 Graduates in good standing have access to ongoing career advice, job placement assistance and networking and experiential learning opportunities.
 Additionally, the L Makeup Institute offers an online Career Services System, where graduates are able to search and apply for jobs, register for career and professional development events and get their resume, portfolios and cover letters reviewed by a Career Services Representative.
-Graduates will receive login information to access the site upon graduation. sing LMI does not maintain nor offer housing for students.
+Graduates will receive login information to access the site upon graduation.